NeuroTechX/ntx_slack_archive/devices.md

  >so when you use dry electrodes, impedance difference between the reference electrode and your measurment electrodes starts to matters, and it degrades your common mode rejection ratio (more noise)

+4/21/2017 1:37 PM

+ **alexandre.barachant** :

+ >the second issue is that dry electrode have a bigger offset voltage, which lead to saturation of the amp